monsoonmaelstrom/book2/book2.md

 “Yes, you said that already.”

 “But I might be able to… modify it.
 Move it so that’s not binding you to her but to me.
-You remember how I mentioned that she made Alex and me more like her?”
+You remember a while ago how I mentioned that she made Alex and me more like her?”

 Liam nods.